Our Church Wardens

 Amenities and activities

-Our first service following the easing of the coronavirus restrictions will be a Communion service at 9.30am on Sunday August 23rd.
-Please follow the directions for social distancing and use the hand sanitiser provided if attending the service.
+Our first service following the easing of the coronavirus restrictions was a Communion service at 9.30am on Sunday August 23rd and there will be a Communion service on the 4th Sunday of each month Please follow the directions for social distancing and use the hand sanitiser provided if attending the service.